kbowen99/Operating-System-Design/09/Jack At School/ReadMe.md

     JackCompiler.bat /path/to/some/file

- To Circumvent this, you can modify the JackCompiler.bat file to use the directory you want to compiler.
-You can either download the provided batch, or copy and paste it from here (changing the last paramter to your directory):
+ To Circumvent this, you can modify the JackCompiler.bat file to use the directory you want to compile.
+You can either download the provided batch file, or copy and paste it from here (changing the last paramter to your directory):

     @echo off
     setlocal